 How to Talk to Birds? – Lecture performance

-at WE ARE WOODS: About Plant Intelligence and Interspecies Communication, by WOODS Community for Cultivation, Theory and Art, 26 – 28 July 2019, a forest plot near the village of Písečná, Ústí nad Orlicí, near the foothills of the Orlické Mountains, Czech Republic, map
+Forest near the village of Písečná, Ústí nad Orlicí, in the foothills of the Orlické Mountains, Czech Republic, map

 Programme prepared by Zuzana Blochová, Edith Jeřábková, Barbora Kleinhamplová, Adéla Korbičková, Eva Koťátková, and Tereza Porybná